dopeantelope/twitter-bot/README.md

 ## Optimizations

-Further optimizations would include Tweeting a Spotify link if there is one available for the song.
+Further optimizations would include tweeting a Spotify link if there is one available for the song.
 If there is not one available then potentially including a YouTube link.

 ## Lessons Learned: